Hi, I'm Jen! (I'm the short one in the middle.) I'm a professional writer, a credentialed teacher, and I help students craft standout college essays.

 Can't we find college essay help for free online?

 This is a tricky one.
 I am a teacher.
 I love teachers!
 School counselors, English teachers, even some internet essay gurus can be great resources for college essay writers.
-But unfortunately, my students' experiences attest that not every counselor or college advisor is an optimal college essay writing coach:
+But my students' experiences attest that not every counselor or college advisor is an optimal college essay writing coach:

-Unlike these amazing teachers, I get to create a dedicated, one-on-one, professional relationship with your student.
+Unlike most teachers, I get to create a dedicated, one-on-one, professional relationship with your student.
 They have my undivided attention and assistance until they have written essays that truly do it all.
 I don't tell just tell your student what to do and leave them to figure it out (or not).
 I break the process down into achievable steps, and support them through it.

 Of course my student won't use AI to write their essay, but it's a great tool for getting that first draft together, right?